We've been using the Panasonic GH5 since they first came out. No doubt about it, for the money they're great cameras in many respects.

 The GH5 is designed and built by engineers, for engineers.
 It's capable of great visual results, but you'll have to work hard to use all the advanced functionality it packs in, and at times it'll feel like the camera's deliberately fighting you at every stage.

-That said, I'd still always want to have a GH5 to hand, purely because of the IBIS and gimbal mounting convenience, which are both missing from the BMPCC4K.
+That said, I still like having a GH5 to hand, purely because of the IBIS and gimbal mounting convenience, which are both missing from the BMPCC4K.
 However, when using the GH5 with a gimbal, I'll always be using an external recorder/monitor alongside it, for ProRes recording and so I can actually see what I'm shooting.

 The One Show